zhangchiqing/blog/posts/2018-03-10-symmetric-key-encryption-aes-ctr-mode.md

 encryptMsgCTR = ctrCombine
 ```

 We end up having a very concise function implementation.
 And it still works exactly as before.
-This style called [point-free style](https://wiki.haskell.org/Pointfree)
+This style is called [point-free style](https://wiki.haskell.org/Pointfree)

 ## Use IO Monad to print result
 So far, all the functions we defined are all pure functions.
 Pure functions are functions that have no side effect.
 If we pass the same parameters to pure functions, they always return the same result.